mortenjc/6502sim/README.md

 # 6502sim
 A 6502 CPU simulator project

-So far only a subset of the opcodes are implemented (see Opcodes.h) but some loads, stores, increments, decrements, set and clear flags, and branches are supported.
-All three jumps (JSR, JMP, RTS) are implemented.
+So far only a subset (~80) of the opcodes are implemented (see Opcodes.h).
+The simulator has support for jumps and branches, loads and stores, increment and decrement, add and subtract with carry, set and clear flags, stack push operations, register transfer, logial operators and more.

-There is support for loading code (memory.h and si6502.cpp) and google test.
+There is support for loading code into memory before execution (Memory.h and sim6502.cpp) and google test.

 ## Building
 Building the unit tests for the simulator requires google test.